tutur1004/-Ktranslate/README.md

 /lang [<lang name>]
 Desc: set your lang
 Perms: no permissions, all players can use it !

+/lang reload
+Desc: reload config, ne need to reload when you change a traduction, only when you add new lang or changing default language
+Perms: sktranslate.lang-reload
 ```

 ### Use in Skript: